Trupti1594/Data-structures/leet_code.md

 return i;
 }
 ```

+# 26. Remove Duplicates from Sorted Array #

+Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
+The relative order of the elements should be kept the same.
+Then return the number of unique elements in nums.

+**logic**
+**- 1️⃣ Using Two Pointers approach(i and j)**
+    - i tracks the position where the next unique element should be stored.
+    - j iterates through the array to find elements different from the last stored unique value (nums[i]).
+  - 2️⃣ When a Unique Element is Found
+    - If nums[j] is not a duplicate (nums[i] != nums[j]), copy nums[j] to nums[i + 1] (next available spot).
+    - Move i forward to reflect the new unique element count.
+  - 3️⃣ Return the Count of Unique Elements
+    - i + 1 is returned, representing the total number of unique elements (k) in nums.

+**Time Complexity**
+✔ O(n) → Since we loop through the array once.
+Space Complexity
+✔ O(1) → Works in-place without extra memory

 # 383. Ransom Note #
 https://leetcode.com/problems/ransom-note/?envType=study-plan-v2&envId=top-interview-150
   - few test case are not getting passed try WITHOUT HASHING in free time